h20lady/GettingandCleaning_CourseProject/CodeBook.md

+The tables above were merged in R with the run_Analysis.R script.

+The script creates a tidy data set.

 Tidy Data
 ---------

-Has ONE data table with columns of Subject, Activity, and 86 other column variables of mean and standard deviation values for each measured variable.
+The final tidy data table contains columns of Subject, Activity, and 86 other columns of variables of mean and standard deviation values for each measured variable.

-Column 1: Subject ID
+- Column 1: Subject ID

 The code for a volunteer

-Column 2: Activity
+- Column 2: Activity

 The activity performed by the volunteer:
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-Column 3: to 88 = mean values of mean/stand deviation values of observed motion variables
+- Column 3 to 88: mean values of mean/stand deviation values of observed motion variables